Tyler Skaggs: Early life

-Career
+Professional career

-Los Angeles Angels organization
+Draft and minor leagues (2009–2012)

 Going into the 2009 Major League Baseball draft, the Los Angeles Angels of Anaheim had two first-round draft picks, as well as three supplemental first-round picks.
 With these five selections, they drafted two outfielders, Randal Grichuk and Mike Trout; and three pitchers: Skaggs, Garrett Richards, and Tyler Kehrer.
 Skaggs was the 40th overall selection in the 2009 draft, taken 15 slots after Trout.
 He had committed previously to play college baseball for Cal State Fullerton, but he chose to sign with the Angels on August 7, 2009, for a $1 million bonus instead.

 Skaggs made his professional baseball debut on August 22, 2009, relieving starting pitcher Fabio Martinez with a scoreless sixth inning for the AZL Angels in a 2–1 win against the AZL Athletics.
 He pitched ten Rookie League innings that season, playing in both the Arizona League and with the Orem Owlz of the Pioneer League.
 Between the two teams, Skaggs posted a 1.80 ERA as a rookie.
 In 2010 Skaggs and Trout lived as roommates while they played for the Cedar Rapids Kernels of the Class A Midwest League, befriending each other and the family that had rented out their basement to the players.
 Skaggs pitched in 19 games for the Kernels that year, starting 14, and posted a 8–4 win–loss record with a 3.61 ERA during that time.
 Skaggs was also one of seven Kernels named to the 2010 Midwest League All-Star team.